-Development Applications on land zoned R2 Low Density Residential and R3 Medium Density Residential should be read in conjunction with the Clause for Glenmore Park Stage 3 and the relevant maps within the Penrith Local Environmental Plan 2010.
+Development Applications on land zoned R2 Low Density Residential and R3 Medium Density Residential should be read in conjunction with Clause 7.XX of Penrith Local Environmental Plan 2010.

-- a) In residential areas, incorporate a range of lot sizes within each Precinct. - b) Larger lots should be provided on street corners to allow development to address both street frontages. - c) Lot sizes should respond to site topography to reduce the need / size of retaining walls between lots. - d) Lots front streets and overlook open spaces to provide passive surveillance of those areas
+- a) In residential areas, incorporate a range of lot sizes within each Precinct. - b) Larger lots should be provided on street corners to allow development to address both street frontages. - c) Lot sizes should respond to site topography to reduce the need / size of retaining walls between lots. - d) Lots front streets and overlook open spaces to provide passive surveillance of those areas.

-- a) Dwelling yields must comply with the dwelling caps in Penrith LEP 2010. - b) The R2 zone will deliver up to 1,641 dwellings across different precincts within the development.
+a) Dwelling yields must comply with the dwelling caps in Figure E7.59

+- b) The R2 zone will deliver up to 1,702 dwellings across different precincts within the development.
 The dwelling caps are based on an indicative average lot size above the minimum lot size of 300m2.
-Diversity of housing can be achieved by introducing smaller lots of down to a minimum 300m2 which in turn must be offset by larger lots

-- within the same Precinct.
-In the R2 zone dual occupancies will count toward the total maximum dwellings. - c) The R3 zone will deliver up to 512 dwellings including 16 studios (ie Fonzie flat style dwellings above garages across Area 11 only).
+Diversity of housing can be achieved by introducing smaller lots of down to a minimum 300m2 which in turn must be offset by larger lots within the same Precinct.
+In the R2 zone dual occupancies will count toward the total maximum dwellings. - c) The R3 zone will deliver a maximum of 517 dwellings including 30 Fonzy Flats (ie dwellings above garages across Area 11 only).
 The dwelling caps are based on an average lot size above the minimum lot size of 180m2.
 Diversity of housing can be achieved by introducing smaller lots down to a minimum of 180m2 which in turn must be offset by larger lots within the same Area.
-In the R3 zone dwellings above rear garages will count toward the total maximum dwellings. - d) Development consent can only be granted to a single development application for development on land zoned R3 Medium Density Residential that is both the subdivision of land into residential lots, and the erection of a building on each lot resulting from the subdivision, but only if the size of each lot is equal to or greater than 180m2. - e) Single residential dwelling lots within residential zones will be a minimum of 25m deep.
-Variations to this may occur on corner or less regular lot shapes.
+In the R3 zone dwellings above rear garages will count toward the total maximum dwellings. - d) Development consent can only be granted to a single development application for development on land zoned R3 Medium Density Residential that is both the subdivision of land into residential lots, and the erection of a building on each lot resulting from the subdivision, but only if the size of each lot is equal to or greater than 180m2 - e) Single residential dwelling lots will be a minimum of 25m deep.